marcozeller/Semantic-Document-Search/docs/README.md

 The final user interface is envisioned to have a textbox where the user enters a sentence.
 Below that the user can select the number of results he wants to see.

-When the user presses the ´FIND RESULTS´ the interface presentes a list of sentences which are semantically the closest to the input together with the document and information where in the document (SENTENCE NUMBER) the sentence was found.
+When the user presses the `FIND RESULTS` the interface presentes a list of sentences which are semantically the closest to the input together with the document and information where in the document (`SENTENCE NUMBER`) the sentence was found.

 ![User Interface Sketch](user_interface_sketch.png)